paraspell-research/xcnft-pallet/README.md

-# Welcome fellow Parachain developer 🧙‍♂️
+# Welcome fellow Parachain developer 🧙‍♂️ let us introduce you to xcNFT

 Following section will guide you through implementation of the xcNFT cross-chain pallet for non-fungible assets.